wavemaker/docs/docs/guide/migrated-docs/changing-app-logo.md

 ---
-title: "Changing App Logo"
+title: Changing App Logo
-id: "changing-app-logo"
+id: changing-app-logo
+last_update: { author: "WaveMaker" }
 ---
 ---
 App Logo is used in multiple places, for example: